Shubham-749/Invoice_payment_collection_system/README.md

 - User should be able to signup
 - User should be able to sign in
 - Anyone should be able to add invoices to the system
-- User should be able to see all invoices where payment to be received/ payment already received - payer component
+- User should be able to see all invoices where payment to be received/ payment already received - receiver component
 - User should be able to see all invoices with payment need to be done/ payment already done - payer component
 - User should be able to make payment for invoices
 - Admin should have the access of all users, all invoices, all transactions of the system